alttch/eva3/UPDATE.rst

 Note for Python 3.6 users: support of Python 3.6 is very limited, consider upgrading to 3.7+.

+Field "value" in state and history databases increased to 8192 bytes.
+To use new size, manually change column size or stop a controller and drop the table (will be recreated automatically).

 Added / updated 3rd party modules
 ---------------------------------